 We reached the toilet and in one last effort I lowered him down onto my handy work, my back finally giving out.
 He wandered off a few yards and peed on the lawn, I raged silently at the rejection, luckily the sun had already bleached the grass to yellow sawdust.

-Wen followed me out after dropping Archer’s stuff off and as usual had two cats in tow.
+Wen followed me out after dropping Archer’s stuff off and as usual, had two cats in tow.
 They got within a few metres of Archer before realising he was a living breathing animal.
 Their reaction amazingly was very subdued, they backed off slowly to a more comfortable distance and proceeded to scrutinise him from afar.
 Not all together impressed but not aggressive either.
-I think we were hugely lucky that their first meeting was on open ground.
+I think we were hugely lucky that their first meeting was on outside on open ground.

 I was not feeling quite so lucky, Wen had to help me back up and into the house, where we bought Archer into the living room and he crashed out again.
 It was 30 degrees by this point (with the fan going) and there was little respite especially if you happened to be wearing a lovely fluffy coat.

 We had family round to watch the England game.
-Archer slept through out the whole match, good boy, laying near the door where there was a slight breeze.
-He even managed to sleep through the cheers when England went 2-0 up, I was jumping up and down through out the entire match like a frenetic meerkat as my back continued to spasm.
+Archer slept throughout the whole match, good boy, laying near the door where there was a slight breeze.
+He even managed to sleep through the cheers when England went 2-0 up, I was jumping up and down throughout the entire match like a frenetic meerkat as my back continued to spasm.

 Archer’s contribution to the BBQ was to drop a truly stunning turd at least as long as he was (he had clearly been well fed) in the middle of the patio, he had tried to make it to the grass area, bless him, but we had cordoned it off.
 I can tell he’s going to have a great sense of timing already.